-By Manoj Gupta
+By Manoj Gupta, Founder

 I have always loved sports since my school days having ventured into different ones.
 Thanks to the sports, I have learnt a lot of mental fortitude and resilience that one requires to be an adaptable leader today.